Loss Dynamics of Temporal Difference Reinforcement Learning: Theoretical Results for Online TD Learning

 \begin{proof} The full derivation is in Appendix \ref{app:derivation_learn_curves}.
 At a high level, we track the moment generating function of the iterates $\w_n$ over random draws of features $\{\bm\psi_n^\mu(t) \}$, $Z[\{ \bm j_n \}] = \mathbb{E}_{\{\bm\psi_n^\mu(t) \}} \exp\left( i \sum_{n} \bm j_n \cdot \w_n \right) \propto \int \mathcal{D} q \exp\left( \frac{N}{2} S[q, \{ \bm j_n \}] \right)$ where $S$ is a $\mathcal{O}(1)$ action and $q$ are a set of order parameters of the theory which include the following overlaps $C_n(t,t') = \frac{1}{N} \w_n^\top \bm\Sigma(t,t') \w_n$ and $Q_n(t,t') = \frac{1}{B} \sum_{\mu=1}^B \Delta_n^\mu(t) \Delta^\mu_n(t')$.
 In this high dimension $N,B \to \infty$ limit with $B/N = \mathcal{O}(1)$ and episode length $T = \mathcal{O}(1)$, the order parameters can be obtained from saddle point integration, which requires solving $\frac{\partial S}{\partial q} = 0$.
 This procedure results in a deterministic learning curve given in equations \eqref{eq:lc1},\eqref{eq:lc2},\eqref{eq:lc3} even though the realization of sampled states are disordered.
 The TD-error variables $\Delta_n(t)$ become mean zero Gaussians and the $\{ \w_n \}$ also follow a Gaussian distribution with mean and variance determined by the order parameters. \end{proof}

 Before we explore the predictions of this theory, we first make a few remarks about this result. \begin{remark} Though the theory is technically derived for large batch size $B$, we will show that it provides an accurate description of the loss trajectory even for batches as small as $B=1$.
 An alternative formulation in terms of recursive averaging reveals transparently which approximations lead to the same result as the mean field theory (Appendix \ref{app:direct_iterate_averaging}). \end{remark} \begin{remark} The case where the reward function and/or the value function are inexpressible by the features $\bm\psi$ can also be handled within this framework.
-In this case, the unlearnable components of the value function act as additional noise which limits performance \cite{bordelon2022sgd}. \end{remark}
+In this case, the unlearnable components of the value function act as additional noise which limits performance \cite{bordelon2022sgd}.
+These can also be handled by our theory, see Appendix \ref{app:convergence_considerations}. \end{remark}

 \begin{remark} The limit where $\gamma = 0$ recovers known results in online supervised learning with stochastic gradient methods \cite{varre2021last, bordelon2022sgd, velikanov2023view}.
 In this limit, the dynamics will converge to zero loss provided the model features are sufficiently rich to represent the true value function. \end{remark}